qmlbook/qmlbook/docs/fluid/fluid.rst

 .. figure:: assets/soccer_stage4.png

-At the end we would like the ball to be rotating.
-For this we need to add another animation to the parallel animation.
+In the end, we would like the ball to be rotating.
+For this, we need to add another animation to the parallel animation.
 We choose the ``RotationAnimation`` as it's specialized for rotation.

 .. code-block:: js